CookEditors/NOS/_posts/2015-08-26-gems-glow-with-blood.md

 {: .chapternumber .no_toc}

 ###He’s Got Something On Me
-{: .chaptertitle }
+{: .chaptertitle}

 She started slowly.
 “What do you want to know?
 Jan Bardijov got out of Czechoslovakia one jump ahead of the Communist grab.
 He was quite a smuggler.
 He got out with a sack of harlequin opals.”

 “Quite a smuggler,” I agreed.
 “Where’d the opals change into rubies?”

-In Burma.
+“In Burma.
 Bardijov traveled east.
 Because opals are rarer in Burma than rubies, Bardijov managed to meet some potentate and make a swap—to his own advantage.
 He came on to the United States, smuggling in a quarter of a million in the best pigeon’s blood.”

 “Then he got in touch with Jordahl and Company,” I said, “expecting to make a sale.
 He didn’t know that it was worth his life.”